grafana/grafana/docs/sources/explore/explore-inspector.md

 1. Open the panel inspector and then click the **Query** tab.
 1. Click **Refresh**.

-Grafana sends a query to the server to collect information and then displays the result.
-You can now drill down on specific portions of the query, expand or collapse all of it, or copy the data to the clipboard to use in other applications.
+Grafana sends the query to the server and displays the result.
+You can drill down on specific portions of the query, expand or collapse all of it, or copy the data to the clipboard to use in other applications.